-I’m from the Czech Republic, an awesome little country in the heart of Europe.
+My name is Veronica and I’m from the Czech Republic – an awesome little country in the heart of Europe.
 I love living there, but less so in winter, since winters often get long and bleak.
 That’s why my husband and I escaped to Thailand for the past winter and spent 6 months in Koh Phangan.

 I work online and even though my main job is not fully remote, I turned it into a remote one after an agreement with my boss.
 I work as a social media manager and apart from my main job I also have a few other projects including my travel blog Travel Geekery.

-Personal Experience as a Digital Nomad in Koh Phangan
+Personal Experience as a Koh Phangan digital nomad

 We tested the waters a year before moving to Koh Phangan for half a year.
 We knew about the island from a friend who called it home for a few years.
 At the end of one particularly long and grey autumn, we went to Koh Phangan for a month to see how it feels.
 We loved it and decided to come back in a year for the full winter.